Tuesday, February 6th

 Panelist: Mick Posner, VP HPC Interfaces, Synopsys

-Panelist: Elad Alon, CEO, Blue Cheetah Analog Design
+Panelist: Elad Alon, CEO and Co-founder, Blue Cheetah Analog Design

 Panelist: Kevin Donnelly, VP Strategic Marketing, Eliyan